 Instructions

 - Heat up a large skillet on high.
-Add oil to hot skillet.
+Add 2 tablespoons olive oil to hot skillet.
 You want it really hot here to brown or "sear" the beef quickly.
 This can also be done in your slow cooker if you have the sear or saute option.

-- Take a paper towel and make sure you dry both sides of the pot roast.
+- Take a paper towel and make sure you dry both sides of the 3 pound chuck roast.
 Season with a little bit of salt and pepper.
 Once the skillet is nice and hot, add the roast.
 Using tongs, flip the meat over and sear the other side of the roast for another 2-3 minutes.

 - Transfer meat to slow cooker.
-Sprinkle packets of dry ranch dressing and onion soup mixes over pot roast.
-Top with a stick of butter then place peppers on and around roast.
+Sprinkle 1 packet ranch dressing mix and 1 packet dry onion soup mix over pot roast.
+Top with 1/2 cup (1 stick) salted butter then place 8 peperoncini peppers on and around the roast.

 - Cover and cook on low for 8 hours.
 DO NOT open the lid.
 It’s tempting but leave it alone!